loomio/loomio_help/content/guides/consent_process/index.md

 ² Proposer: the individual who raises an item for consideration which requires a decision

 ³ Round: a discussion style where one person shares at a time as requested by the facilitator

+Facilitator: someone who can help the proposer do their job efficiently.
+For example, in step 1, they might check in with them to see if they have enough information to craft and refine their proposal.